- 06 March 2013

 In a manner that has been described as ‘draconian’, staff would find themselves taken to executive management to be explain their behaviour when going over this time limit.

 This behaviour came to light during a misconduct hearing for Tracy White and Sharon Turner.
-Between them, they have racked charges of 11 counts of misconduct including falsifying waiting times, racist conduct and conduct relating to patent care.
+Between them, they have racked charges of 11 counts of misconduct including falsifying waiting times, racist conduct and conduct relating to patient care.

 Katherine Kelly, who worked as a sister at Stafford General Hospital described “a culture of bullying” from senior management, including incidents of shouting at nursing professionals who spent more than 4 hours treating a patient.